- 1 package fudge brownie mix (13-inch x 9-inch pan size)

 - 1-1/2 cups crisp rice cereal

 - Prepare brownie batter according to package directions.
-Spread into a greased 13x9-in. baking pan.
+Spread into a greased 13-in. x 9-in. baking pan.
 Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out with moist crumbs.

 - Sprinkle with peanut butter cups and peanuts.
 Bake 4-6 minutes longer or until chocolate is melted.
 Cool on a wire rack.

-- Meanwhile, in a microwave-safe bowl, melt the chocolate chips, peanut butter and butter; stir until smooth.
-Stir in the cereal, vanilla and salt.
+- Meanwhile, in a large saucepan, combine the chocolate chips, peanut butter, butter and salt.
+Cook and stir until chips are melted and mixture is smooth.
+Remove from the heat; stir in vanilla and cereal.
 Carefully spread over brownies.
 Cover and refrigerate for at least 2 hours before cutting.
 Yield: 3 dozen.